 Sand dunes and forests rise from the shores of Lake Michigan.
 Courtesy of NPS

-Sleeping Bear Dunes National Lakeshore will deploy four plug-in electric vehicles, four charging stations, and an air pump that will allow drivers to keep their tires properly inflated.
-The measures will reduce the environmental impact of the fleet by about 15% compared to a 2010 baseline and will help educate the park's 1.3 million visitors about alternative fuels and fuel-efficient driving.
+Sleeping Bear Dunes National Lakeshore plans to deploy of one propane pickup truck and three plug-in electric vehicles, as well as install four electric vehicle charging stations and an air pump that will allow drivers to keep their tires properly inflated.
+These measures will reduce the environmental impact of the park's fleet by about 15%, as compared to a 2010 baseline.
+The new vehicles and infrastructure will help educate the park's 1.3 million visitors about alternative fuels and fuel-efficient driving.
 Working with Michigan's Clean Energy Coalition, the park is developing an extensive training and outreach program to educate staff, concessioners, and visitors on the benefits of idle reduction.

 Zion National Park